qtrinh/qpipeline/NCBI_ClinVar.md

 # take a few lines from the newly created database as a test file
 zcat  ${FILE}.modified.vcf.gz  | head -200 > test.vcf

-# use qpipeline to annotate the test.vcf file against clinvar_20180128.modified.vcf.g database.
+# use qpipeline to annotate the test.vcf file against ${FILE}.modified.vcf.gz database.
-qpipeline tabix -m 2020 -i test.vcf  -d  ${FILE}.modified.vcf.gz  -q ClinVar_20180128 | less
+qpipeline tabix -m 2020 -i test.vcf  -d  ${FILE}.modified.vcf.gz  -q clinvar_20180225 | less
 ```
-All of the entries in test.vcf should be annotated as in clinvar_20180128.vcf.gz.modified.vcf.gz database.
+All of the entries in test.vcf should be annotated as in ${FILE}.modified.vcf.gz database.